 Let me know how you go in your next horse jumping session.
 I would love to hear 🙂

-If you enjoyed this post, I’ve put together a 1 week Riding Hacks Bootcamp with 14 tricks I’ve used to overcome problems and hurdles in my riding over the years (including the ones I mention in this post) that you can implement immediately.
+If you enjoyed this post, I’ve put together a 1 week Confident Rider Bootcamp with 14 methods I’ve used to overcome problems and hurdles in my riding over the years (including the ones I mention in this post) that you can implement immediately.
 The methods are based around improving communication with your horse and your connection with each other to make you both more confident partners!

 Liked this post?
 Why not pin it!